Each year we turned to the abundance that is offered through foraging in our local region, including Wild Mushrooms and Rose hips.

 As it is spring here in the southern hemisphere, I feel inspired to share with you my passion and practice of healing with flowers.

-I share some of my photography of the beautiful flowers that grow here in the gardens of TARA as well as some simple flower arranging ideas for your home including creating an altar for a devotional yoga practice.
+I share some of my photography of the beautiful flowers that grow here in the gardens of Tara Springs as well as some simple flower arranging ideas for your home including creating an altar for a devotional yoga practice.

 I introduce the healing wisdom of these flowers, the language of flowers and flower psychometry as a way to bring more awareness and healing power to flowers.